INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

        in "External linux-kernel local source settings" enter folder as "/home/<user name>/<path-to-folder>" download Kernel source into the selected folder

+It should be possible using a relative folder I could not get it working.
 The project currently uses the [5.4 Linux kernel for petalinux 2020.1](https://github.com/Xilinx/linux-xlnx/releases/tag/xlnx_rebase_v5.4_2020.1).

 <!--
 https://github.com/Xilinx/linux-xlnx/releases/tag/xilinx-v2020.1